‘Punishable by DEATH’: Trump threatens Democrats with sedition charges

 Crowds at his events would applaud him and chant, “Lock her up!
 Lock her up!”

-Trump had claimed that Clinton’s use of a private email server merited incarceration, framing her actions as corrupt.
-“For what she’s done, they should lock her up, they should.
-It’s disgraceful,” he told a 2016 rally in North Carolina.
+Trump had claimed that Clinton’s use of a private email server merited her incarceration, framing her actions as corrupt.
+“For what she’s done, they should lock her up.
+They should.
+It’s disgraceful,” he told a 2016 campaign event in North Carolina.

 Even after taking office, Trump continued to threaten his critics and perceived opponents with arrest.
 In 2020, for instance, he took to social media to push for the jailing of those involved in a 2016 investigation into alleged Russian election interference, which he considers a “hoax”.